True Path Party (2007)

 The True Path Party (Doğru Yol Partisi), abbreviated to DYP, is a centre-right, conservative Turkish political party, established by the lawyer Çetin Özaçıkgöz in 2007.
 It got 0.15% of the votes in the general elections of 2011.

-It is not to be confused with the True Path Party founded in 1983 by Ahmet Nusret Tuna, which was renamed to Democratic Party in 2007.
+It is not to be confused with the original True Path Party founded in 1983 by Ahmet Nusret Tuna, which was renamed to Democrat Party in 2007.